Connectoids II: existence of normal trees: Characterisation via dispersed sets

 \section{Characterisation via dispersed sets}

-The union of a ray $R$ with infinitely many disjoint paths that have precisely their first vertex on $R$ is called a \emph{comb}~\cite{DiestelBook2016}.
-For an undirected graph $G=(V, E)$ we call a subset $U \subseteq V$ \emph{dispersed} if any comb has finite intersection with $U$~\cite{jung1969wurzelbaume}.
-Jung proved \cite{jung1969wurzelbaume}*{Theorem~6} that $G$ has a normal tree containing $U \subseteq V$ if and only if $U$ is a countable union of dispersed sets.
-Pitz expanded \cite{pitz2021quickly}*{Theorem~4} Jung's result by showing that dispersedness can be replaced by fat~$TK_{\aleph_0}$-dispersedness, i.e.\ being finitely separable from any fat~$TK_{\aleph_0}$.
+Jung proved \cite{jung1969wurzelbaume}*{Theorem~6} that an undirected graph $G$ has a normal tree containing $U \subseteq V(G)$ if and only if $U$ is a countable union of dispersed sets.
+Pitz expanded \cite{pitz2021quickly}*{Theorem~4} Jung's result by showing that dispersedness can be replaced by fat~$TK_{\aleph_0}$-dispersedness, i.e.\ being finitely separable from every fat~$TK_{\aleph_0}$.
 In this section we generalise the results of Jung and Pitz to connectoids.

-For the definition of dispersed sets in connectoids note that in the connectoid $(V, \cC)$ corresponding to an undirected graph $G=(V, E)$ any comb of $G$ forms a necklace in $(V, \cC)$.
-Vice versa, for any necklace $N$ containing infinitely many elements of $U$ there exists a comb in $G[N]$ that contains infinitely many elements of $U$ by the star-comb lemma~\cite{DiestelBook2016}*{Lemma~8.2.2}, since $\bigcup_{n \in \NN} G[H_n]$ is locally finite for any witness $(H_n)_{n \in \NN}$ of $N$ by the definition of necklace.
-Thus we define dispersed sets in general connectoids in the following way: Let $(S, \cC)$ be a connectoid.
-A subset $U\subseteq S$ is called \emph{dispersed} if any necklace in $(S, \cC)$ has finite intersection with $U$.